Sumo Logic (NASDAQ:SUMO) Updates Q3 2022 Earnings Guidance

-Sumo Logic (NASDAQ:SUMO) last issued its quarterly earnings data on Thursday, September 9th.
-The company reported ($0.11) EPS for the quarter, topping analysts’ consensus estimates of ($0.14) by $0.03.
-The company had revenue of $58.80 million for the quarter, compared to the consensus estimate of $56.68 million.
-Sumo Logic’s quarterly revenue was up 19.0% on a year-over-year basis.
-Analysts expect that Sumo Logic will post -1.11 EPS for the current fiscal year.

-In other news, Director Christian Beedgen sold 23,500 shares of Sumo Logic stock in a transaction dated Wednesday, August 18th.
-The stock was sold at an average price of $19.45, for a total transaction of $457,075.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, CMO Suku Krishnaraj Chettiar sold 1,800 shares of the firm’s stock in a transaction that occurred on Monday, June 14th.
-The shares were sold at an average price of $22.00, for a total transaction of $39,600.00.
+In related news, Director Christian Beedgen sold 23,500 shares of the company’s stock in a transaction that occurred on Wednesday, August 18th.
+The shares were sold at an average price of $19.45, for a total transaction of $457,075.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
+Also, CEO Ramin Sayar sold 100,300 shares of the company’s stock in a transaction that occurred on Monday, June 21st.
+The stock was sold at an average price of $21.80, for a total transaction of $2,186,540.00.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 319,630 shares of company stock worth $6,771,006 in the last ninety days.
-Insiders own 9.40% of the company’s stock.
+Insiders sold a total of 267,056 shares of company stock valued at $5,748,190 over the last 90 days.
+Corporate insiders own 9.40% of the company’s stock.

 Sumo Logic, Inc provides cloud-native software-as-a-service platform that enables organizations to address the challenges and opportunities presented by digital transformation, modern applications, and cloud computing worldwide.
 Its platform enables organizations to automate the collection, ingestion, and analysis of application, infrastructure, security, and IoT data to derive actionable insights.